You’ve heard the terms “inbound marketing” and “outbound marketing” used frequently, but what do they actually mean?

 At its essence, inbound marketing uses online content to attract, or “pull”, targeted audiences into your enrollment funnel.
 Outbound marketing, the type most of us grew up recognizing as “marketing” uses conventional marketing tactics to broadcast, or “push” marketing messages out to audiences, sometimes quite indiscriminately.
 Inbound marketing relies on content marketing, such as blogging, landing pages, opt-in email nurture flows and social proof.
 Traditional outbound marketing tactics include radio and television ads, billboards and direct mail sent via snail mail.

-In order to gain a better understanding of both of these conflicting types of marketing strategies, let’s take a deeper dive into both marketing approaches.
+In order to gain a better understanding of these conflicting marketing strategies, let’s take a deeper dive into the difference between inbound and outbound marketing.

 What is Outbound Marketing?

 Outbound marketing refers to any type of marketing where an organization, such as a business (or a school), tries to achieve its marketing goals by “broadcasting” sales messages, usually to large, untargeted audiences (most of whom may not even be a good fit for the marketer’s product or school), hoping some of them will decide to purchase a product (or enroll their child).
 A characteristic of outbound marketing is that it’s a one-way conversation that focuses on selling.
-The goal of outbound marketing is to persuade the audience to buy something.
+Outbound marketing efforts aim to persuade the audience to buy something.

 Traditional forms of outbound marketing include: